LincolnFirks/AI-Backend-Agent/README.md

 This project runs the recently released Meteor 3.0

-Navigate into the Meteor project (app-backend).
+Navigate into the Meteor project (this repo).
 If you do not currently have Meteor 3.0 installed, run this command to install Meteor on Windows, Linux and OS X.

 ```bash